 One review looked at eight clinical trials and found that oral supplements, as long as they were part of a healthy diet, were effective in providing LDL-cholesterol-lowering effects similar to plant sterols/stanols delivered in food.

 There are yogurt drinks, margarines, and orange juices that have plant sterols added to them.
-According to the Mayo Clinic, you need to consume 2 grams of plant sterols per day to see results.
+According to the Mayo Clinic, you need to consume two grams of plant sterols per day to see results.

 Swap the butter on your morning toast for a spread containing beta-sitosterol or sitostanol.
 This may help lower your total and LDL cholesterol.